SwedenDigTec/Inveginuity/README.md

 # Inveginuity

-Here's the science:

-Inveginuity is a new mechanism of robot arm.
-It starts with a competition for a graffiti wall art bot...
+Inveginuity starts with a competition for a graffiti wall art bot...
 ![graffiti wall art bot](https://github.com/SwedenDigTec/Inveginuity/assets/162095228/de3dfc4e-b003-4de5-9e66-1adba1aba888)

 It has a simple telescopic design using RepRap wheels and timing belts.